-Abstract.
-Assessing the condition of paint on civil structures is an important but challenging and costly task, in particular when it comes to large and complex structures.
-Current practices of visual inspection are labour-intensive and time-consuming to perform.
-In addition, this task usually relies on the experience and subjective judgment of individual inspectors.
+Abstract

+Current practice of paint condition assessment on civil structures typically involves labour-intensive and time-consuming visual inspections.
+This can be particularly costly for large and complex structures.
 In this study, hyperspectral imaging and classification techniques are proposed as a method to objectively assess the state of the paint on a civil or other structure.
 The ultimate objective of the work is to develop a technology that can provide precise and automatic grading of paint condition and assessment of degradation due to age or environmental factors.

-Towards this goal, we acquired hyperspectral images of steel surfaces located at long (mid-range) and short distances on the Sydney Harbour Bridge with an Acousto-Optics Tunable filter (AOTF) hyperspectral camera (consisting of 21 bands in the visible spectrum).
+Towards this goal, we acquired hyperspectral images of steel surfaces located at both mid-range and short distances on the Sydney Harbour Bridge with an Acousto-Optics Tunable filter (AOTF) hyperspectral camera (consisting of 21 bands in the visible spectrum).
 We trained a multi-class Support Vector Machine (SVM) classifier to automatically assess the grading of the paint from hyperspectral signatures.